 1. Change Your Goal

-If you feel like you didn’t spend enough time outside last year, I’m sorry to say, writing it on a list is not going to up the ante for you.
+If you feel like you didn’t spend enough time outside last year, I’m sorry to say, writing your adventure resolutions on a list is not going to up the ante for you.
 It’s worth looking at the reasons why you didn’t, and to focus on those first, in order to enjoy the outcomes.
 Let me use two examples:

 OR, if you don’t have any camping gear, but you want to camp, and you want to invest in your own stuff, but you’re terrible with money, focus on your finance strategy instead.
 Consider a gear fund.
 Build that up, invest in good stuff, and then you’ll be ready to jump in as soon as the opportunity arises.